cardene777/Central-Data-Hub/docs/CVCIP-1.md

 Initially, the design assumes that DACS data will be stored on IPFS or similar.
 If the DACS can be accessed from the contract, we are considering inscribing metadata on-chain.
 Managing metadata directly from the contract is also done in Ethereum.
-In the case of Cross Value Chain, the gas cost is not a major concern because of the low gas cost and the fact that the gas cost is incurred when registering DACS and IPFS URLs in CDH.
+In the case of Xenea, the gas cost is not a major concern because of the low gas cost and the fact that the gas cost is incurred when registering DACS and IPFS URLs in CDH.
 Also, data capacity is not a problem unless a significant amount of data is stored, as the data used in Dapps and BCGs is not that large.

 ### Delete Metadata Field.